 Tether, otherwise known as USDT, is a cryptocurrency built on the Bitcoin blockchain (via Omni Layer) and founded by a Hong Kong-based company, Tether Limited.
-Tether Limited has designed currencies which act as anchors or ‘tethers’ to fiat currencies such as the US dollar or the euro, where every tethered cryptocurrency issued in circulation is backed by a 1:1 ratio with traditional currencies held in deposit by Tether Limited.
-This means that the conversion rate from USDT to US dollars (USD) is one USDT to one USD.
+Tether is anchored to the US dollar, where every tethered cryptocurrency issued in circulation is backed by a 1:1 ratio by US dollars.
+Buying USDT is easy through a variety of exchanges, so we’ve compared 20+ to help you find the right fit.

 - Register for an account with an exchange like Indodax.